MicrosoftDocs/biztalk-docs/biztalk/core/configuring-an-edi-and-as2-status-report.md

 ---
-title: "Configuring an EDI and AS2 Status Report | Microsoft Docs" ms.custom: ""
+title: "Configure an EDI and AS2 Status Report | Microsoft Docs"
-ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+description: Create the EDI or AS2 status report query expression, and select the data you want displayed in the report for in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"